McMinnville Scottish Festival .. We’re putting the “Mac” back in McMinnville

 Gretchen enjoyed attending Highland Games as a spectator before being dared in 2012 to go to her first practice and was immediately hooked.
 She was honored to attend the 2014 World Masters in Inverness, Scotland.
 She has been an Athletics Judge for 3 years Originally from Boston, her Scottish roots go back to Middle Ages and also include connections to each of the six Celtic Nations.

 Chris is Celtic Heritage Alliance’s marketing aficionado.
-He is the mastermind behind the festival’s website and social media presence.
-When Chris isn’t focused on putting the “Mac back in McMinnville,” he is setting up at other festivals around the state offering a plethora of delicious treats from his own line of food trucks at Durig Catering.
-Chris enjoys playing the flute, woodworking and vacationing with his wife Niki, and 5 children.
+He is the mastermind behind the festival’s website, social media presence, and ongoing promotions for CHA sponsored events.
+When Chris isn’t buried at his office on 3rd St fighting the gods of Google and social platforms to help put the “Mac back in McMinnville,” he is setting up at other festivals around the state offering a plethora of delicious treats from his own line of food trucks at Durig Catering.
+Chris enjoys wine barrel woodworking, playing on his tractor, and traveling with his wife Niki, and 5 children.